-Geoffrey Race has provided services to us since July 2010, first as a consultant and then as an employee beginning in May 2014 as Executive Vice President and Chief Financial Officer.
-Mr. Race was named our Chief Business Officer in January 2016.
+Geoffrey Race has provided services to us since July 2010, first as a consultant and then as an employee beginning in May 2014.
+Mr. Race most recently held the positions of the Company's Executive Vice President and Chief Financial Officer, from May 2014 to October 2021, and Chief Business Officer from January 2016 to October 2021.
 Prior to joining us, Mr. Race served as the Chief Executive Officer and acting Chief Financial Officer of Funxional Therapeutics Ltd., a clinical stage pharmaceutical company which was spun out of Cambridge University, UK, from June 2010 to November 2013.
-Mr. Race is currently a member of the board of directors of Huq Industries Ltd. and F-star Therapeutics Ltd. Mr. Race is a Fellow of the Institute of Chartered Management Accountants and earned his M.B.A. from Durham University Business School (UK).
+Mr. Race is currently a member of the board of directors of Huq Industries Ltd. Mr. Race is also a founder and director of Cyber Industries Ltd., a UK-based private company developing software for building management systems.
+He was a director of Sensyne Health plc and of F-star Therapeutics Ltd. Mr. Race is a Fellow of the Institute of Chartered Management Accountants and earned his M.B.A. from Durham University Business School (UK).